What is Puree?

 What is the shelf life & handling of The Perfect Purée products?

-The shelf life of Culinary Traditions purees, concentrates & zests is 2 years from date of manufacture if frozen.
+The shelf life of the purees, concentrates & zests is 2 years from date of manufacture if frozen.
 This Best By date is ink-jet coded on the side of the jar.
 Once thawed, the shelf life is up to 10 days when properly stored below 40° F.

 To use, thaw jars overnight in a refrigerator or quick thaw by placing jars in a bath of cool water.
 Once slacked out, stir before use.

-The shelf life of Beverage Artistry beverage blends & bases is 2 years from date of manufacture if frozen.
+The shelf life of our blends is 2 years from date of manufacture if frozen.
 This Best By date is ink-jet coded on the side of the carton.
 Once thawed, the shelf life is up 14 - 21 days when properly stored below 40° F.

 To use, thaw cartons overnight in a refrigerator or quick thaw by placing cartons in a bath of cool water.
 Once slacked out, shake well before use.